luisgcu/modbus-slave/README.md

 bool Ists (offset word)
 IREG word (word offset)
 ```
-## Some parts of the library removed for clarity of test with Modbus Box as Modbus SLAVE
+## Some parts of the library removed for clarity of tests with [Modbus Box as Modbus SLAVE](https://github.com/luisgcu/modbus-slave/tree/master/examples/Modbus_slave_esp32)

 Other Modbus libraries
 ======================